thaipy/thaipy.github.io/README.md

 ### Topics, Decks, and Notes

-To propose a topic for a future event, just [open a discussion](https://github.com/thaipy/meetups/discussions) and we'll see if it fits on our calendar.
+To propose a topic for a future event, contact us via [LINE](https://lin.ee/y01pvKl) and we can discuss what would be a suitable topic.

 Slide decks and notes from past events can also be found at our [meetup repo](https://github.com/thaipy/meetups/) or in the comments of [past thaipy events](https://www.meetup.com/thaipy-bangkok-python-meetup/events/?type=past)